davidchermanto/davidchermanto/README.md

   </div>
 </div>

-## :fast_forward: About Me
+## 📚 About Me

-I'm David a.k.a **Cloversky**, an aspiring game developer.
+I'm David a.k.a 🍀 **Cloversky**, an aspiring game developer.

 I first came across Unity in 2015, but never got around studying it properly until around 2018 or so, where I developed an obsession with creating games that are fun to play, fun to listen to, and fun to look at.

 You can find my public playable games here: